Last Updated on October 17, 2024 by Pamela MacNaughtan

 Upper or Lower Berth – By day this area of sleeper class is a couch, at night the couch pulls out to a bed, and another bed is lowered from the ceiling creating a bunk bed.
 Curtains are used for privacy from passengers walking to either their cabin or to the dining car.
 Linens, pillows, and a shower kit are included in this class.

 Cabin for One – Built to be cozy, the cabin for one is not a good idea for those who are claustrophobic.
 During the day this cabin (which has a curtain for a door) has a single seat, as well as a toilet (which is made to look like a seat).
-At night the bed is either lowered down, or pulled out from the wall.
+At night the bed is either lowered down or pulled out from the wall.
 The bed is comfy, but it also covers the toilet so you’ll need to use the bathroom down the hall.
 Linens, pillows, a shower kit, and all meals are included in this class.

 Cabin for Two – This is the more popular sleeper class choice.
 By day the cabin has two leather chairs, and by night two beds (a lower and upper).
 Cabins have a bathroom with a toilet.
 Each cabin also comes with a vanity and sink.
 Linens, pillows, a shower kit, and all meals are included in this class.

-Cabin for Three – This the perfect cabin for a family or a group of friends.
+Cabin for Three – This is the perfect cabin for a family or a group of friends.
 The cabin for three has a couch and chair during the day, and three beds at night.
 There is a bathroom with a toilet, as well as a vanity and sink.
 Linens, pillows, a shower kit, and all meals are included in this class.

-food onboard
+Food onboard

 The train ride from Winnipeg to Churchill takes two days and although you can purchase food on the train, it’s best to bring your own.
 Food on the train can be expensive, and if the train is busy there is a chance they may run out.
-Bring non-perishable snacks, water, etc. Food is not including on the journey for sleeping class passengers.
+Bring non-perishable snacks, water, etc. Food is not included on the journey for sleeping class passengers.

-Tip: If the train is running on time you’ll have around a 5 hour stop in The Pas.
+Tip: If the train is running on time you’ll have around a 5-hour stop in The Pas.
 A good chance to stock up on goodies if you’re running low.

-heat slows
+Heat slows

 In summer the train travel in Manitoba is subject to what they call ‘heat slows’.
 When the weather gets hot the tracks expand, which means the trains have to slow down.
 During these times the train can go as slow as 50km/hr.
 Great for sightseeing, but they can cause the train to be late, so keep this in mind when buying water and snacks for the journey.

-smoke breaks
+Smoke breaks

 Smoking on board any passenger train is illegal in Canada.
 If you’re a smoker, be smart and bring nicotine patches with you!
 There are several stops along the route to Churchill, Manitoba so you will have opportunities to get out and smoke from time to time.

-the journey
+The journey

 The train ride from Winnipeg to Churchill is gorgeous, especially after The Pas.
 The train travels through plains, boreal forests, and finally through permafrost and arctic tundra.
 In other words, it is drop-dead gorgeous and you’ll want to enjoy the scenery and take photos along the way.

 Tip: This train also acts as a commuter train, so if you’re in economy class there is always activity no matter what time of day or night.
-Bring ear plugs & a sleep mask with you for at night.
+Bring earplugs & a sleep mask with you for at night.
 And make friends during the day!

-where to stay in churchill
+Where to stay in Churchill

-Churchill may be small, but there are no shortage of places to stay!
+Churchill may be small, but there is no shortage of places to stay!
 After all, tourism is a big part of the economy.
 That being said the room rates can spike by an extra $100 during Polar Bear season (Peak Season).

 Bear Country Inn – Also near the train station the Bear Country Inn is small and cozy.
 The rooms are basic with comfy beds, and a desk and TV.
 The inn has a cafeteria and a gift shop.
 Book a room.